Skylar Diggins

-Skylar Kierra Diggins (born August 2, 1990) is an American professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
+Skylar Kierra Diggins (born August 2, 1990) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
 Diggins was drafted third overall by the Tulsa Shock in the 2013 WNBA draft.
 In high school, she was the National Gatorade Player of the Year and the Gatorade Female Athlete of the Year.
 She played college basketball for the Notre Dame Fighting Irish and led the team to three consecutive Final Fours and two consecutive NCAA championship appearances.
 She finished her Notre Dame career ranked first in points and steals, second in assists, and as a two-time winner of the Nancy Lieberman Award as the top point guard in the nation.

 Early life

 Diggins was born in South Bend, Indiana.
 She is the daughter of Tige Diggins and Renee Scott.
 Diggins has three younger brothers Tige, Destyn, and Maurice and one younger sister, Hanneaf.
 She also grew up playing softball.

 Diggins was a four-year varsity basketball letter winner at Washington High School in South Bend, where the Panthers had a combined record of 102–7.
-Diggins led the Panthers to state championship games, including Washington's title-winning season of 2007 and finished her career with 2,790 points, the third-highest girls' scoring total in Indiana history for an average of 25.9 points per game.
-She received national honors including the Naismith Prep Player of the Year, Gatorade National Player of the Year, Gatorade Female Athlete of the Year, and Miss Indiana Basketball.
+Diggins led the Panthers to state championship games, including Washington's title-winning season of 2007, and finished her career with 2,790 points, the third-highest girls' scoring total in Indiana history for an average of 25.9 points per game.
+She received national honors, including the Naismith Prep Player of the Year, Gatorade National Player of the Year, Gatorade Female Athlete of the Year, and Miss Indiana Basketball.
 Diggins was named a WBCA All-American, and was a McDonald's All-American selection.
 She participated in the 2009 WBCA High School All-America Game, where she scored 24 points.
-In addition to basketball, she participated in volleyball and did well academically, earning High Academic Honors as a senior, and being a member of National Honor Society.
+In addition to basketball, she participated in volleyball and did well academically, earning High Academic Honors as a senior, and was a member of National Honor Society.
 In the March 30, 2009, issue of Sports Illustrated, she was part of its Faces in the Crowd segment.
 Diggins chose Notre Dame over Stanford, but was able to make friends with Stanford alum Candice Wiggins after visiting the university.